This post devotes a lot of space to the old commerical district and then the names of stores & shops

 Celebrating the Ashland Avenue bridge dedication of 1937 that link south Ashland south of the river with its northern route north of the river - Calumet 412

-edited version that highlights the banners
+edited version that highlights the celebratory banners

 by Lance Grey